 Step 2.
 Right-click "Command Prompt" and choose "Run as administrator".

 Step 4.
-When it's finished, type: exit and hit Enter to finish the process.
+When the task is complete, type "exit" and press Enter to finalize the process.

 Your disk should now be detectable to Windows.
 If it still doesn't work, there's another option you can try.